 For more information, please feel free to contact us.

 All students are governed by the Honor Code, the exclusive policy for dealing with ethical violations that include lying, cheating, stealing, plagiarism, harassment, criminal actions committed on campus, crimes committed after admission and while off campus, and obstruction.
 The Honor Council serves as the ultimate adjudicatory body in all Honor Code proceedings.
 Council members are drawn from the faculty and the student body.
 A copy of this Code is included in The Student Handbook and made available to new students upon matriculation through the office of the Associate Dean for Academic Affairs.
-Updates to The Code or the Handbook are distributed to returning students at the beginning of the each fall semester.
+Updates to The Code or the Handbook are posted to the law school website at the beginning of the each fall semester.
+View the Handbook.

 Law students are cautioned that they are also responsible for scrupulous adherence to the wider Student Conduct Code of Chapman University.